Associate Professor and Lead Faculty in Painting & Drawing, Printmaking

-Daniela Naomi Molnar works in a range of forms including painting, art direction, design, site-specific intervention, a collaborative poetry/visual art project, writing, activism, and teaching.
+Daniela Naomi Molnar works in a range of forms including painting, art direction, design, site-specific intervention, a collaborative poetry/visual art project (wordsinplace.org), writing, activism, and teaching.
 She grew up in the New York City area, a daughter of immigrants, and now lives in Portland, Oregon.

-Daniela is the Founding Director of the Art + Ecology program and a full-time Associate Professor at the Pacific Northwest College of Art, where she has been teaching undergraduate and graduate students about painting, drawing, environmental issues, visual culture, critical theory, and pedagogy since 2007.
+Daniela is the Founding Program Director of the Art + Ecology Minor and a full-time Associate Professor at the Pacific Northwest College of Art, where she has been teaching undergraduate and graduate students about painting, drawing, environmental issues, visual culture, critical theory, and pedagogy since 2007.

-Collaborative work is an integral part of her practice in the form of art direction, editing, site-specific projects, developing and leading backcountry residencies with Signal Fire, teaching, and activism.
-All of these exchanges are ways of building and learning from an ecological system.
-She understands an ecological system as the vast web of relationships that one is enmeshed in — all the things that give life, that we relate to and depend on.
+Daniela believes that artistic practice should be a model for the world that we want to see.
+In this spirit, her work is collaborative, non-competitive, and exploratory.
+Art direction, editing, site-specific projects, developing and leading backcountry residencies with Signal Fire, founding and teaching in PNCA’s Art + Ecology program, and various other forms of activism are all ways that she builds and learns from an ecological system.
+She understands an ecological system as a community: the vast web of relationships that one is enmeshed in; all the things that give life, that we relate to and depend on.